 California has its iconic sights like the Golden Gate Bridge, Yosemite, and the Hollywood sign, but there are a lot of other lesser-known sights around the state that are worth checking out as well.
-From a scenic waterfall that feeds directed onto a beach to a popular craft beer brewery, here are some off-the-radar sights to check out around the Golden State.
+From a scenic waterfall that feeds directed onto a beach to a popular craft beer brewery, here are unique places to visit in California.

 Explore historic Gold Rush towns along this highway that winds through the Sierra Foothills.
 Start in Old Town Auburn, and continue on to Marshall Gold Discovery State Historic Park, where gold was first discovered.
 Continue on to Placerville, and afterward head to Sutter Creek for dinner.